 Google went down for 5 minutes on August 16, 2013, and during that time 40% of the global internet traffic dropped.
 All Google services like Google Search, YouTube and Google Drive remained unavailable for those five minutes.

-Since 2010 Google has been acquiring average two companies per month.
+Since 2010 Google has been acquiring average of two companies per month.
 Google was named the best company to work for in the U.S by Fortune magazine in 2014 for the 4th consecutive year.
 Android, Youtube, Waze, you name it, Google owns it.

 It requires more computing power for a single Google search than it took to send Apollo 11 to the moon from inception to completion.
 Google handles over 2 trillion searches per year.
 That’s about 270 searches per person on Earth.
 The total size of Google Earth’s database is over 20 Petabytes